seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 ## OpenGL is a crufty and confusing mess - things you should know
 The most important thing a programmer should know before deciding whether to learn OpenGL is that OpenGL is very low level, poorly documented and extremely crufty.

 The next thing to know about modern OpenGL is that there is very little about it that is inherently 3D.
-Most functions and implicit state stores primitives capable of describing 3D positions, directions and transformations, sure, but unless you are using OpenGL 1.0 you as a programmer will be responsible for transforming your own application data into screen-space coordinates, and of calculating the exact colour of every pixel on the screen incorporating lighting and shading algorithms that you implement yourself.
-Fortunately linear algebra conventions make this stuff a lot simpler than it sounds!
+Most functions and implicit state use primitives that are capable of describing 3D positions, directions and transformations, but you as a programmer will be responsible for transforming your own application data into screen-space coordinates, and of calculating the exact colour of every pixel on the screen incorporating lighting and shading algorithms that you implement yourself.
+Fortunately linear algebra makes this stuff a lot simpler than it sounds!

 {% pullquote right %}
 In its various incarnations OpenGL spans almost 20 years and at least 7 major revisions, including the embedded versions. {"Anyone looking to learn to use OpenGL will face a constant battle with finding relevant documentation and samples for their chosen version on their chosen platform with their chosen extensions."}
 {% endpullquote %}

-The third immediate concern - OpenGL does not work out of the box!
+The third immediate concern - _OpenGL does not work out of the box_!
 An annoying truth is that OpenGL realistically requires supporting libraries in order to function, most importantly to create a context within which the rendering operations can work.
 At the least you'll probably be incorporating at least three libraries - one to generate a GL context into which you render, a matrix and linear algebra library, and an extension loader for when you need a little more functionality than your platform provides.

 {% pullquote left %}
 So why would you even consider it?!
 Why would you write a series of articles on a technology that scares you so much?
 The reason it has kept its relevance is because {"OpenGL is the only low-level graphics API supported on pretty much all platforms you'd want to render graphics on."} Because it is so very widely adopted it is still the defacto standard for developers wanting a powerful low-level intrinsics that work on multiple platforms.
 Extensions allow vendors to quickly and flexibly add functionality, but multiple vendors introduced similar yet incompatible extensions creating confusion around which to use.